miriskalt/AISFeatureEngieering/README.md

 9. Data exported as csv containing all additional features

 ### Further resources
-This pipeline is (hopefully) to be presented at the eScience Conference in Limassol, Cyprus in October 9-13, 2023.
+This pipeline was presented at the eScience Conference in Limassol, Cyprus in October 9-13, 2023.
-The collateral poster paper will contain more details on the features computed in this pipeline.
-Link will follow if published.
+The collateral poster paper contains more details on the features computed in this pipeline.

+**Bayer, M., Dethlefsen, S., Fry, T., & Kröger, P. (2023, October).
+Enhancing AIS Vessel Trajectories via Trip Detection.
+In 2023 IEEE 19th International Conference on e-Science (e-Science) (pp. 1-2).
+IEEE.**